jeremycg/pythoncourse/_posts/2016-02-29-lesson03applied.md

 You now know basic python data types, statements, functions, classes and modules.
 We will now move onto the application of this knowledge to data science.
-If you'd like, this is a great stepping stone to start learning Python web development, game development, app development etc etc too.
-BTW the [initial hello world for flask](http://flask.pocoo.org/) uses a decorator!
+If you'd like, this is a great steppign stone to start learnign Python web development, game development, app development etc etc too.

 We now have to test you!
 The test is a formative assesment - I'm more interested in how well you are learning than giving a grade.
 To these ends, please treat it as open book (and open internet).
 Google, stackoverflow, and the official Python docs are all useful and usable.
 Please though, do not give answers to your colleagues - we want to know where everyone is up to.

+## Exercises

+* Create a class, Circle, that has a radius attribute given to it in
+\_\_init\_\_

+* Modify this class to have an attribute, pi = 3.14

+* Add methods to Circle to calculate diameter, area and cicumference

+* Find a Python module which has pi, import it and use pi instead of 3.14

+* Create a new class, Triangle, which has 3 lines lengths, atob, btoc and ctoa

+* Create a subclass that inherits from triangle, RightTriangle, that uses
+\_\_new\_\_ to ensure the triangle is right angled (you might need to use google to figure out the test)

+* Give RightTriangle methods for finding the angles at a, b and c.
+You will need to import an external library with trig functions.

+* Add a method to calculate the area of the RightTriangle